 Cut, cut, cut...

 Time to roll up your sleeves – cut your panels to the size and width of your measurements using a saw.
 It’s probably best to do this outdoors to help with the cleaning process once you’ve finished, or make sure to have a vacuum on hand.
+An easier option is to go for wood panelling for walls from Wickes, for example, which come in packs and a variety of sizes.
 Emily Black of Emily May Interiors says that “panelling is easily made from moulded MDF panels, which don’t shrink and expand like traditional tongue and groove panelling, and is fairly simple to cut and fit anywhere during or after a kitchen is installed.”

 Prep your wall